arichiardi/fonda/README.md

             It will still block the steps processing if it is asynchronous, and it will interrupt the steps execution if it returns an anomaly, or it triggers an exception
 - **:name** A descriptive name for the step

-### <a name="fonda-context"></a>Fonda Context
+### <a name="logging"></a>Logging

-Log functions are called with the internal context.
+Log functions are called after the steps have been executed.
+Log functions are non-blocking, and their returning value is ignored.
+Their only parameter is the [`LogMap`](#log-map)

+If all the steps succeeded, the `log-success` function will be called.

+If any step return an anomaly, the `log-anomaly` would be called instead.

+If any step threw an exception, the `log-exception` function would be called.

+#### <a name="log-map"></a>LogMap

+It is a map that is passed to the logging functions.
 This is different from the context passed to the steps and it is only exposed to the these functions for logging purposes.

-The `FondaContext` is a record that contains:
+The `LogMap` is a record that contains:

 - **:ctx**       The context that was threaded through the steps.
-- **:step-log**  A collection of step logs.
-By default only step names are logged.
 - **:anomaly**   The anomaly caused by one of the steps, if any.
 - **:exception** The exception caused by one of the steps _or taps_, if any.
+- **:stack**     A stack with all the steps already executed.
+Last step in the stack is the last step executed.

 ## Full Example